 For instance, an attacker might spoof an email from you to your colleagues, asking them click on a link in order to review a document you are working on.

-Never clicking a link to a service that you use that is sent via email.
-If you get a realistic-looking email from your bank, PayPal, Ebay or your email provider, make sure you log into your account via your browser, NOT by clicking the link you were sent.
+Never click a link in an email from a service you use.
+If you get a realistic-looking email from your bank, PayPal, Ebay or your email provider, log into your account via your browser.
+Don’t click the link you were sent.

 When someone you know sends you a link to a specific page or document, check in with that person via a new email, or by phone or by text, to verify that that person did indeed send you a link.